 Online, Hybrid, or On-Campus?

-Next, see what the learning options are for the degree completion program.
-Courses that are synchronous, meaning professors and students interact in real-time, may be preferred over asynchronous, online course.
-It depends on your learning style and availability.
+Next, evaluate your learning options.
+Courses that are synchronous, meaning professors and students interact in real-time, may be preferred over asynchronous, online courses.
+It simply depends on your learning style and availability.

 Degree completion program formats vary from school to school.
 A hybrid course, for example, holds in-person and online meeting times.
-If your schedule is bogged down already by prior commitments, choosing an online course may be in your best interest.
+If your schedule is usually bogged down with prior commitments, choosing an online course may be in your best interest.
 Doing so would allow you to attend to your studies at your own pace.

 Does the School Accept Transfer Credits?